daattali/beautiful-jekyll/aboutjanet.md

 Janet is married and has two children, currently ages 24 and 28 living in Canada.
 Celeste is studying pharmacy and Washington is a welder with the Ironworkers.

+### Other Interests

+Enjoys the outdoors, see her flickr site.
+This includes hiking, camping, skiing, skating.
+Also enjoys reading and cooking.

 ### Location

 Digital nomad, however her home base is currently Barcelona, Spain.
 She spends considerable time in Oakville